Gmail Listener

 Property Type Description

-messageId String The Gmail message ID for the emitted email.
+messageId String Gmail message ID for the emitted email.

-recipients String A semicolon-delimited list of all recipients on the email.
+recipients String Semicolon-delimited list of recipients collected from the email headers.

-attachments Array The attachment objects emitted for the email.
+attachments Array Attachment rows emitted for the message.

 attachments child properties